-The Wise Man asks questions, because the questions speak to a man's quest, his vision, his depth, his breadth, his openness, his willingness to create anow.
-A sage willingness to create anew.
+The Wise Man asks questions, because the questions speak to a man's quest, his vision, his depth, his breadth, his openness, his willingness to create anew.
 A sage is known by the quality of his questions, not his answers, because the sage probes both the depths of the unknown and the outer boundaries of possibility.